shiveshnavin/iot_blockchain/README.md

 ## Module 2: Resource Discovery

 ### Internetwork Communication (CORE)  ( 02/9/18 )
-To make HTTP calls from once deive routed through AP and Routed through STA mode when device is working in AP+STA mode .
-This will be used for Chaining Up multiple devices and request forwarding and Callbacking [See Test 2]
+To make HTTP calls from once device routed through AP and that Routed through STA mode when device is working in AP+STA mode .
+This will be used for Chaining Up multiple devices , request forwarding and Callbacking [See Test 2]